amanarora9848/unige-rt1-assignment1/README.md

 Algorithm to implement the given task: 'drive and drop':

-SELECTOR //BOOLEAN, True means wanted token is silver, False means wanted token is gold SILVER_ARRANGED //LIST containing silver tokens already arranged or moved GOLD_ARRANGED //LIST containing gold tokens already arranged or moved
+SELECTOR //BOOLEAN, True means wanted token is silver, False means wanted token is gold SILVER_ARRANGED //set of silver tokens already dealt with GOLD_ARRANGED //set of gold tokens already dealt with

 procedure DRIVE_AND_DROP(SELECTOR)